-The Dutch cadmium (Cd) emissions decreased by nearly 400 kg, in the 1990 - 2006 period, corresponding to 18% of the national total in 1990 (Figure 2.7).
-This decrease is caused mainly by the large decrease in the emissions from waste combustion.
-Between 1990 and 2006 old incinerators without flue gas cleaning were closed, and state-of-the-art emission abatement was installed in both the remaining incinerators and, sometimes, in the newly built ones.
-The remaining major sources for Cd emissions in the Netherlands are the chemical industry and the iron and steel industry.
+Dutch cadmium (Cd) emissions fluctuated and over the 1990 - 2007 period decreased by only 170 kg, corresponding to 8% of the national total in 1990 (Figure 2.7).
+In the 1990s, emissions decreased, whilst emissions rose again in 2003.
+The waste sector was responsible for the decrease where old incinerators without flue-gas cleaning were closed, and state-of-the-art emission abatement was installed in both the remaining incinerators and, sometimes, in the newly built ones.
+Major sources of Cd in the Netherlands are the chemical industry and the iron and steel industry.
+The higher emissions from the chemical industry, from 2001 onward, are caused by the Annual Environmental Report from one company, which started reporting in 2001.